-Debt-relief services can be incredibly helpful when used properly.
+Debt consolidation loans can be incredibly helpful when used properly.
 They can help struggling individuals and families reduce their money troubles and get back on track toward financial wellness.

 Forgiven debt, such as a loan reduced through debt settlement, typically has a catch: It counts as income.
 In many circumstances, a forgiven debt is subject to income taxes just like those taken out of your paycheck.